You are here: Home page > Engineering > Jet engine

 Ramjet rocket engine showing fan and bypass.

 Photo: A Pegasus ramjet/scramjet engine developed for space planes in 1999.
-Photo by courtesy of NASA Armstrong Flight Research Center.
+Photo by courtesy of NASA Armstrong Flight Research Center and Internet Archive.

 Bar chart comparing thrust in kilonewtons produced by 10 different jet engines produced between 1938 and 2015.